Every writer battles common word errors. You know the words I mean.

 Unfortunately, common word errors happen more often than would be expected, especially in these days of self-publishing, when some authors cut costs by skipping the editing phase of a book project.
 Learning how to edit your own manuscript is key to minimizing common word errors.

 Homonyms are two or more words that sound the same (and are sometimes spelled the same), but they have different meanings.
-When you fully understand each word, and the differences between the homonyms becomes clear, then it’s easier to use them correctly.
+When you fully understand each word, and the differences between the homonyms become clear, then it’s easier to use them correctly.
 Here are a half-dozen of my favorite trouble words.

 There or Their or They’re?